KittiKovacs/Quahog_Bulletin-MS3/README.md

 - The user can delete any post that they created.

-- The delete icon appears when they hover over the Floating Action Button.
+- The delete icon (trashcan) appears when they hover over the Floating Action Button.

 - The app displays a flash message to let the user know that the post has been deleted.

 #### Admin

-- Admin user is able to create posts on the Announcements page.
-They don't have access to any other options from the dropdown list.
+- Admin user is able to create posts on the Announcements page or from their profile page.
+They don't have access to any other categories from the dropdown list.

 - They are also able to create, edit or delete categories as well as posts.
 There is an additional menu item available for Admin only named Create Board that serves this purpose.

 #### Error handling